WJehee/wouterjehee.com/content/blog/nixos-intro-and-vm/index.md

 ## Virtual machine setup

-Since my server is still running and I use the services on a daily basis, my plan is to first test the configuration in a virtual machine and then deploy it once it is done.
+Since my server is still running and I use the services on a daily basis, my plan is to first test the configuration in a virtual machine and then deploy it once it is done, in order to minimize downtime.

 I will be using virt-manager for running my VM's and I'll be using the [nixos minimal iso image](https://nixos.org/download).